RodriguesZP2002/Projects-2023-2025/README.md

 # Projects 2023 - 2025
+## Modeling a Quality-Oriented Evaluation System for Primary Health Care Teams in Portugal
+#### Program: Python and R
+#### Author: José Pedro Rodrigues
+##### _(Currently in the process of publication)_
+Evaluated the current Portuguese commissioning system (IDE), and developed an alternative framework to determine the true quality of Primary Health Care units in Portugal through a more personalised and mathematically accurate approach.
 ## NYC OpenData 311 Service requests Dashboard
 #### Program: R (Libraries: Shiny)
 #### Authors: José Pedro Rodrigues, Diana Simôes, Tomás Ferreira, Ana Luísa Rocha